Published in Non-Clinical

 People want to be known.
-If you come to work every day and feel like the people around you don't really know you, and they don't seek to learn more about you, you are going to feel out of place.
+If you come to work every day and feel like the people around you don't really know you and don't seek to learn more about you, you are going to feel out of place.
 You may know that Suzie is a good optician, but when was the last time you really tried to get to know her?
 If she has kids, how are they doing?
 What are their dreams and goals?
 What does she do when she leaves the office at night?
 What did she do last weekend?
 What was the last movie she saw?
 If she were to choose a Pandora station for the practice, what would it be?

 I've made it a point to ask each staff member every day what they did the night before.
-Whether it was going out to eat, or doing an exercise class, or just cleaning up the house, these conversations build trust and commitment, but of course, it has to be genuine and not forced.
+Whether it was going out to eat, doing an exercise class, or just cleaning up the house, these conversations build trust and commitment, but of course, it has to be genuine and not forced.
 You truly need to care about what the people around you are doing and what they are interested in.

 Maybe as the associate doctor or the owning doctor, each and every day brings you closer to a goal of your own.
-Maybe that is to become a million dollar practice.
+Maybe that is to become a million-dollar practice.
 Maybe that is to establish yourself as the dry eye specialist or myopia control specialist in your area.

 Maybe you have personal and professional goals that you are tracking, but are you doing this for your staff?
 Put yourself in their position: they show up to work each day, educate the patients on the reasons why you prescribed what you prescribed, and then that either translates into a sale or not.
 Every day, this is how they work for you and build their practice.
 But what are they working toward?
-If you do not direct them or lay it out to them, very soon it will seem like just one big wheel, endless days of doing the same thing, without a goal.
+If you do not direct them or lay it out to them very soon, it will seem like just one big wheel, endless days of doing the same thing without a goal.

-I’ve also begin to share monthly profit and loss statement statistics with the staff.
-For example, you may say “Great job last month staff.
+I’ve also begun to share monthly profit and loss statement statistics with the staff.
+For example, you may say, “Great job last month, staff.
 Our cost of goods last month was right at 24%.
 That’s right where we want to be.
 But our variable costs were a little higher than we want.
 We were at 19% last month.
 We did need to bring on a few new computers, and I’m glad we replaced those office chairs, but my goal this month is to reduce spending in that area.”
 These percentages are also written on the whiteboard in the staff break room.
 Allowing the staff to really see how what is going on in the books, I believe, is vital for them to be able to make smart choices in the future to keep costs down.

 The last one is a feeling of your work not really affecting someone.
 Luckily, in the field of optometry, this one is pretty easy.
 We are helping our patients.
 But it is also so much more than that.
 Yes, we are providing contacts to that high school freshman to see, but we are also prescribing self-confidence and a visual solution so that -3.00 myope doesn't have to play basketball with glasses.
-We are not just prescribing a digital progressive lens to that 55 year old female, we are prescribing the means for which to see her grandchildren grow up and be a part of their lives.
-We are not simply doing Vision Therapy, we are providing the means for that patient to achieve their goals of reading at the same speed and fluency as their peers.
+We are not just prescribing a digital progressive lens to that 55-year-old female; we are prescribing the means for which to see her grandchildren grow up and be a part of their lives.
+We are not simply doing Vision Therapy.
+We are providing the means for that patient to achieve their goals of reading at the same speed and fluency as their peers.

-While staffing has its challenges, be sure to spend time making sure your staff are appreciated, have direction, and understand the reason for your business decisions.
+While staffing has its challenges, be sure to spend time making sure your staff is appreciated, have direction, and understand the reason for your business decisions.
 By doing so, you instill trust and understanding, allowing them to help grow your business better than ever before.

 What have you found makes your staff LOVE working for you?
-Tell us in the comments below!